How to Build the Bed Bug Trap

-- With my $1 towel, I cut sections that would fit on the outside of the box and glued them in place taking care to not leave any gaps between the cloth and side where the bugs could hide.
-Make sure the cloth goes the entire length of the side so that as you lay the trap on the floor, it touches the carpet (or wood, etc).
-This makes it easy for the bed bugs to climb up the side.
+- With my $1 towel, I cut sections that would fit on the outside of the box and glued them in place, taking care not to leave any gaps between the cloth and side where the bugs could hide.
+Ensure the fabric goes the entire length of the side so that as you lay the trap on the floor, it touches the carpet (or wood, etc.); this makes it easy for the bed bugs to climb up the side.

-Once you have glued the cloth on, apply a light dusting of baby powder to the bottom and insides of the trap.
-Also apply a light coating to your glass bowl.
-The small bowl will sit on the inside of the trap acting as a base for your thermos and prevents the bed bugs from climbing up the thermos.
+- Once you have glued the cloth on, apply a light dusting of baby powder to the bottom and insides of the trap.
+Also, use a light coating on your glass bowl.
+The small bowl will sit inside the trap, acting as a base for your thermos and preventing the bed bugs from climbing up the thermos.

-To test your trap, place some dry ice in the thermos, add a quarter cup water, close the lid and learn the spout angle to determine levels (closed, part way and completely open).
+To test your trap, place some dry ice in the thermos, add a quarter cup of water, close the lid and lean the spout angle to determine levels (closed, partway, or completely open).

-In the morning you’ll see any bed bugs that were in the area.
-You should set the trap multiple times over a two week period.
+In the morning, you’ll see any bed bugs caught at night.
+You should set the trap multiple times over two weeks.
 NOTE: If you move this trap to another room, make sure to seal it in a plastic bag and freeze it to make sure you don’t accidentally transport the bugs to another room!

 The moisture in the sponge will keep the Alka-Seltzer reaction active and continually release CO2; this should be enough to attract any bed bugs in hiding close to the trap.
-Once they are in the trap, they will be unable to leave and you’ll have the proof you’re looking for :)
+Once they are in the trap, they will be unable to leave, and you’ll have confirmation of an infestation.

 I’ve Trapped Bed Bugs, Now What?

-Thanks to Dr. Changlu Wang, an entomologist from Rutgers University who came up with the idea of using dry ice to trap bed bugs and Richard Fagerlund, a board-certified entomologist at the University of New Mexico for covering the use of Alka-Seltzer in traps.
+I want to thank Dr. Changlu Wang, an entomologist from Rutgers University who came up with the idea of using dry ice to trap bed bugs, and Richard Fagerlund, a board-certified entomologist at the University of New Mexico, for covering the use of Alka-Seltzer in traps.